Battle of Cross Keys: Battle

 Ewell deployed his infantry division behind Mill Creek, Brig.
 Gen. Isaac R. Trimble's brigade on the right across the Port Republic Road, Brig.
 Gen. Arnold Elzey's in the center along the high bluffs.
 Ewell concentrated his artillery (4 batteries) at the center of the line.
-As Union troops deployed along Keezletown Road, Trimble advanced his brigade a quarter of a mile to Victory Hill and deployed Courtenay's (Latimer's) battery on a hill to his left supported by the 21st North Carolina Infantry.
+As Union troops deployed along Keezletown Road, Trimble advanced his brigade a quarter of a mile to Victory Hill and deployed Courtenay's (Latimer's) battery on a hill to his left supported by the 21st North Carolina Infantry Regiment.
 The 15th Alabama, which had been skirmishing near Union Church, rejoined the brigade.
 Trimble held his regiments out of sight behind the crest of the hill.

 Frémont determined to advance his battle line with the evident intention of enveloping the Confederate position, assumed to be behind Mill Creek.
 This maneuver required an elaborate right wheel.
 Stahel's brigade on the far left had the farthest distance to cover and advanced first.
 Milroy moved forward on Stahel's right and rear.
 Union batteries were advanced with infantry lines south of Keezletown Road and engaged Confederate batteries.
 Stahel appeared oblivious to Trimble's advanced position.
 His battle line passed down into the valley, crossed the run, and began climbing Victory Hill.
 Suddenly, Trimble's men leaped up and fired all at once into Stahel's brigade.
 The Confederates were mostly armed with smoothbore muskets, which they loaded with buck and ball shot, and the effect at such close range was completely devastating; Stahel lost 300 men in a matter of moments and the remainder of the green, untested soldiers fled in panic.
 The Union brigade regrouped on the height opposite Victory Hill but made no effort to renew their assault.
 Different accounts of the battle place various estimates at how close Trimble was to Stahel when his men opened fire, but 40 yards seems to be a probable distance.
 The entire episode lasted no more than a minute as the amount of smoke from 1,300 muskets firing quickly made it impossible to see anything and most of the Confederates got off no more than one shot before Stahel's brigade broke and ran.